 As an emergency dentist, we will assess the situation and inform you of where the infection is and the best way to quickly treat it.
 Our job is to keep you comfortable, healthy and pain-free.
 Patients trust us to remove infections and keep their teeth and gums in excellent oral health.
 Whether fixing a general cavity or treating a dental abscess, we make it possible for a tooth to be free from infection and pain.
 We can resolve the issue in a way that keeps patients comfortable during any necessary procedures.

 How can an emergency dentist help me?

 At Anthony DeLucia D.D.S., P.A. we strive to keep our patients comfortable and free from injury or pain.
-As such, we are cognizant of the fact that most dental emergencies are unplanned and may not happen during normal business hours.
+As such, we are cognizant of the fact that most dental emergencies are unplanned.
 If your tooth has been damaged or you are in pain, call 772-492-7045 right away so that we can schedule your appointment and treat the issue quickly.
 Our friendly staff will do our best to accommodate your schedule and ensure that you can get back to a life that is free from oral pain.
-While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you treated right away.
-You can also help to avoid dental emergencies by having your teeth cleaned twice a year and maintaining healthy diet year-round.
+While many dentists, require you to schedule appointments far in advance – our staff will work with you in each situation to get you the necessary treatment right away.
+You can also help to avoid dental emergencies by receiving teeth cleanings twice a year and maintaining a healthy diet year-round.

 There is a much higher rate of emergency dental visits in families with annual incomes less than $35k.
 Don't let the cost of care get in the way of your oral health, call us for financing options.